mbh1620/Car-Telemetry-Receive-Server/README.md

 ![photo3](https://github.com/mbh1620/Car-Telemetry-Receive-Server/blob/master/NodeServer/public/track.png)

+Data Can be uploaded to a db and then loaded back in to be viewed.

+## Things to add:

+- A data scroller to show where the car was at a certain point in time.
+- A scroller for the graphs

 # To Run

 To run this server you must have nodejs installed on the Raspberry Pi you would like to run on.